Collaboration for Cyber Security Resilience in Electricity and Gas.

 - Directly, or through partnership, progresses initiatives to enhance the cyber security of electricity and gas systems and their supporting organisation

-NETWORK INFORMATION SYSTEMS DIRECTIVE
+NETWORK INFORMATION SYSTEMS REGULATION

 The Security of Network & Information Systems Regulations (“NIS Regulations”) place legal obligations on providers to protect UK critical services by improving cyber security.
 It came into force on 10th May 2018.
 This is overseen and enforced for electricity and gas by Ofgem and BEIS who share the responsibilities of Competent Authority (CA).